-Today in science: Comet Hale-Bopp | EarthSky.org
+Today in science: Comet Hale-Bopp | Human World | EarthSky

-April 1, 1997.
-On this date, Comet Hale-Bopp – probably the best-remembered bright comet for many in the Northern Hemisphere – reached its perihelion or closest point to the sun.
-It was 0.9 astronomical units (AU, or Earth-sun distances) away from the sun on that day.
+Twenty five years ago today – on April 1, 1997 – Comet Hale-Bopp reached its perihelion or closest point to the sun.
+It was slightly less than Earth’s distance from the sun at 0.9 astronomical units (Earth-sun units).
+And it was bright, for a comet.
 Its brightness – though dispersed across a wider area than stars – exceeded that of any star in the sky except for Sirius, the sky’s brightest star.

+Hale-Bopp is officially labeled C/1995 O1.
+It was one of the most-viewed comets in human history.

 As seen from the Northern Hemisphere, Hale-Bopp was the brightest comet since Comet West, sometimes called the Great Comet of 1976.

-It stayed visible with the unaided eye for a record of 18 months, twice as long as the previous record holder: the Great Comet of 1811.
+Hale-Bopp stayed visible with the unaided eye for a record of 18 months, twice as long as the previous record holder: the Great Comet of 1811.
+Some called Hale-Bopp the Great Comet of 1997 (although others disagreed that it met the criteria for a Great Comet).

-Hale-Bopp – officially labeled C/1995 O1 – became one of the most-viewed comets in human history.
 There are over 5,000 images of this comet available via a webpage maintained by NASA’s Jet Propulsion Laboratory.

-Some called Hale-Bopp the Great Comet of 1997 (although others disagreed that it met the criteria for a Great Comet).

-It attracted so many not only because of its rarity and beauty, but also because it enabled people to jump – in their minds – back in time.
+It attracted so many people not only because of its rarity and beauty, but also because it enabled people to jump – in their minds – back in time.
 Some 4,200 years ago, when Hale-Bopp last passed the Earth and sun, the Egyptian pyramids were newly being polished by sand, and the Epic of Gilgamesh, considered the first great work of Western literature, was not yet written.

 Comet Hale-Bopp was discovered on July 23, 1995, by two independently observing amateur astronomers: Alan Hale and Thomas Bopp.
 At that time, the comet was a whopping 7.2 AU from the sun, which made it the most distant comet to ever be discovered by amateurs up until that time.